Toronto Travel Guide

 1191 Dundas St W, Toronto, Canada – saudadetoronto.com

-Crowne Flora Studio: The bright pink bricked building alone made me want to walk in here.
-The odds of actually buying something here to take home with you is pretty slim.
-As the name might already suggest the Crowne Flora Studio is the right place for the most beautiful flowers, plants and other ‘green’ accessories.
+Crowne Flora Studio: The bright pink brick building alone is enough to make you want to pop in.
+The chances of you buying anything to take home are slim, though.
+As the name suggests, Crowne Flora Studio is the place to be for the most beautiful flowers, plants, and green accessories.

 1233 Queen St W, Toronto, Canada – crownflorastudio.com